mark-bennett-uk/ur/readme.txt

 Sinclair ZX Spectrum 48k
 ========================
-Two listings are available, one for the graphics definition [URspectrumcharset.bas] and the other is the game [URspectrumgame.bas].
+Two listings are available, one for the graphics definition [URspec48charset.bas] and the other is the game [URspec48game.bas].
 There is also Z80 snapshot file [URspec48.z80] in the downloads.
 These were developed using BasinC and tested on Spectaculator and a real ZX Spectrum.

 Sinclair ZX81 (16k)
 ===================